Finite horizon stochastic $H_2/H_\infty$ control for continuous-time mean-field systems with Poisson jumps: Abstract

 \section{Abstract}

-Two approaches for solving the robust control of mean-field systems are investigated in this paper.
-For the stochastic $H_{2}/H_{\infty}$ control problem of continuous-time mean-field stochastic differential equations with Poisson jumps over a finite horizon, the continuous and jump diffusion terms in the system depend not only on the state but also on the control input, external disturbance, and mean-field components.
-The feasibility of the stochastic $H_{2}/H_{\infty}$ control problem is demonstrated to be equivalent to the solvability of four sets of cross-coupled generalized differential Riccati equations.
-Based on this conclusion, a model-based numerical method is presented.
-Furthermore, a data-driven, model-free, off-policy reinforcement learning approach is proposed, which can be employed to solve the $H_\infty$ control problem of the linear mean-field $(x,u,v)$-dependent systems.
-Two distinct methodologies for designing robust controllers for interacting particle systems are demonstrated in this paper.
+The stochastic $H_2/H_\infty$ control problem for continuous-time mean-field stochastic differential equations with Poisson jumps over finite horizon is investigated in this paper.
+Continuous and jump diffusion terms in the system depend not only on the state but also on the control input, external disturbance, and mean-field components.
+By employing the quasi-linear technique and the method of completing the square, a mean-field stochastic jump bounded real lemma of the system is derived, which plays a crucial role in solving stochastic $H_2/H_\infty$ control problem.
+It is demonstrated in this study that the feasibility of the stochastic $H_2/H_\infty$ control problem is equivalent to the solvability of four sets of cross-coupled generalized differential Riccati equations, thus generalizing the previous results to mean-field jump-diffusion systems.
+To validate the proposed methodology, a numerical simulation example is provided to illustrate the effectiveness of the control strategy.
+The results establish a systematic approach for designing $H_2/H_\infty$ controllers that simultaneously guarantee the robustness against disturbances and optimal performance for interacting particle systems.